×

 Trump was shot in the ear in 2024 at a rally in Pennsylvania.
 The shooter was killed by the Secret Service.

-Also in 2024, a man was found hiding in bushes with weapons close to wear Trump was golfing.
+Also in 2024, a man was found hiding in bushes with weapons close to where Trump was golfing.
 He was convicted of attempted assassination in February.

 (Reporting by Lisa Richwine, Editing by Rosalba O’Brien)